codedragon/stacktrace/slides.md

-## We end up with a stack, but now called the stacktrace:
+## We end up with a stack, but now it's called the stacktrace:

 ```
 Traceback (most recent call last):